-Bass Coast’s diversity and inclusion practices are grounded in the acknowledgement that our festival takes place on the occupied, traditional and ancestral territories of the Nłeʔkepmx and Syilx.
+Bass Coast’s diversity and inclusion practices are grounded in the acknowledgement that our festival takes place on the traditional, ancestral and unceded territory of the Nlaka’pamux and Syilx people.
 As such, all of our endeavours to create a more equitable, safer festival experience happen on a foundation that relies on systems of exploitation, dispossession and violence.

 Bass Coast is dedicated to examining how these systems show up across the Bass Coast process; within our teams, in our online spaces and at our events.

 This page is a living document and will grow and adapt as we do.
 This work is a lifelong process.
 The work that needs to be done is so much more than items on a list.